-The South West Local Dental Network (LDN) is hosted and supported by NHS England South (South West).
+The South West Local Dental Network (LDN) is hosted and supported by NHS England South West.
 The LDN enables dental stakeholders to share ideas and feed back to the regional and national teams.
 This is a great opportunity to influence delivery of NHS dental services across the whole dental pathway including primary care, hospital and community care, in and out of hours.

 - A small clinically-led Steering Group at the core

 - Engagement with the developing Managed Clinical Networks across the South West including the Orthodontic MCN, Restorative MCN, Special Care/Paediatric MCN, Oral and Maxillofacial Surgery MCN and an urgent and unscheduled dental care group.

 - Engagement with the wider community of practitioners, practice owners and others involved in providing services, as well as patients and stakeholders.

 The aims of the Dental LDN are to provide a vehicle for clinically led and clinically owned delivery of: